cave-story-randomizer/cave-story-randomizer/README.md

 Issues
 ------

-- Random Mimiga in top left of Plantation seemingly gave +3?
-Probably a substition error with Life Capsule.
+- [Speedrun] Random Mimiga in top left of Plantation seemingly gave +3?
+Probably a substition error with Life Capsule. https://youtu.be/PYhd9zhFdAk?t=5280
+- [Speedrun] Snake in sisters fight https://youtu.be/PYhd9zhFdAk?t=4769
+- [Speedrun] Best Ending events: Timer room and Curly's bed in plantation.
 - Collecting the Super Missile Launcher increases your maximum missiles by 5.
 This does not normally happen.
 - 3 Life Capsules can not be replaced because they appear on maps with 2 capsules.
 Need label-aware replace.
 - Hell Missile Upgrade uses a unique script and won't be easy to replace.